Green Ambassador Certificate

 WASTE AND RECYCLING

-Caralyn Dawson is an Environment and Development Planner II with the North Central Texas Council of Governments.
-She works on the Regional Codes and Solid Waste programs.
-She is originally from Alba, Texas, and graduated from the University of North Texas with a BS in Environmental Science and an MA in Philosophy.
+Caralyn Dawson is an Environment and Development Planner II at the North Central Texas Council of Governments, focusing on Regional Codes and Solid Waste programs.
+Originally from Alba, Texas, she holds a BS in Environmental Science and an MA in Philosophy from the University of North Texas.

 -